Manufacturing | Tehrani & Velez, LLP

 The Code Sec.
 199 domestic production activities deduction (DPAD) can be particularly beneficial.
 The deduction equals nine percent of income from the manufacture or production of qualified property.
 Qualified property generally is tangible personal property.

 The taxpayer must own the property while it is being produced.
 While ownership is not an issue in many cases, it is important for taxpayers that enter into a contract manufacturing arrangement.
-In a contract manufacturing arrangements, one party contracts with another, unrelated party to produce the property for which the deduction is claimed.
+In a contract manufacturing arrangement, one party contracts with another, unrelated party to produce the property for which the deduction is claimed.

 Ownership depends on who the benefits and burdens for the property, at the time that the property is manufactured or produced.
 Determining benefits and burdens depends on all the facts and circumstances.
 Recent developments have spotlighted the issue of benefits and burdens under Code Sec.
 199. These include a Tax Court decision, ADVO, Inc., 141 TC No. 9 (2013), and an IRS Large Business & International Division directive, LB&I-04-1013-008 (2013).